 Treatment of Chlamydia

 Chlamydia is treated with antibiotics.
-If a Chlamydia infection goes untreated, it can lead to serious complications like inflammation of the testicles, pelvic inflammatory disease (PID), and infertility in both men and women.
+If a Chlamydia infection goes untreated, it can lead to serious complications like inflammation of the testicles, pelvic inflammatory disease (PID), a serious condition that can result in ectopic pregnancy and infertility.

 Final thoughts